DaveMBush/SmartNgRX/README.md

 - Checkout the project (if you haven't already)
 - Run `pnpm i` (if you haven't already)

-- start the documentation server with `pnpm run start:documentation`
-- open a browser to `http://localhost:4201`
+See the scripts in `package.json` for how to start the server and the two demo applications.

 ## Participating